 Small Intestine Cancer

-There are five types of small intestine cancer: adenocarcinoma, sarcoma, carcinoid tumors, gastrointestinal stromal tumor, and lymphoma.
-The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that 11,790 people will be diagnosed with small intestine cancers in the United States and 1,960 deaths from these cancers in 2022.
+There are five types of small intestine cancer: adenocarcinoma, sarcoma, neuroendocrine tumors, gastrointestinal stromal tumor, and lymphoma.
+The National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program estimates that 12,440 people were diagnosed with small intestine cancers in the United States in 2024, and 2,090 deaths from these cancers occurred.
+The five-year relative survival rate is estimated to be 70.2%.

-Eating a high-fat diet and having Crohn disease and celiac disease increase the risk of developing small intestine cancer.
+Eating a high-fat diet and having Crohn’s disease or celiac disease increase the risk of developing small intestine cancer.
 In addition, having familial adenomatous polyposis (FAP) is a risk factor for this form of cancer.

 Small Intestine Cancer Treatment (PDQ®)